RSCC Policies & Guidelines

 - RSCC Travel Claim forms TR-2, Travel Claim form (Mileage Only) and TR-3, Travel Claim form (Overnight Travel) shall be used for reimbursement of expenses.

-- The form must show movement and detail of expenses on a daily basis, be signed in ink by the employee, and be approved by the appropriate approving authorities.
+- The form must show movement and detail of expenses on a daily basis, be signed in ink by the employee, and be approved by the appropriate approving authorities prior to reimbursement.

 - Receipts for appropriate expenses must be submitted with the claim for reimbursement.